JJConsulting/JJMasterData/doc/MasterData.Docs/articles/customizations.md

 <img alt="Customized Fields" src="../media/CustomFields.png"/>

 > [!TIP]
-> If you want to also customize Grid events, you can also implement <xref:JJMasterData.Core.UI.Events.Abstractions.IGridEventHandler> at your class.
+> If you want to also customize Grid events, you can also implement <xref:JJMasterData.Web.Events.Abstractions.IGridEventHandler> at your class.

 ## IFormEventResolver